dietic/diegohq-blog-frontend/planning/MIGRATION_GUIDE.md

-# Migration Guide: Tailwind to SCSS Modules
+# Migration Guide: Tailwind to Plain SCSS

-This document ensures that **NO design or functionality is lost** during the migration from Tailwind CSS to SCSS Modules.
+This document ensures that **NO design or functionality is lost** during the migration from Tailwind CSS to Standard SCSS.
 It serves as a checklist and reference for the cleanup tasks in Phase 1.

 ---